Genez-io/deployapps-landing-page/content/posts/how_to_deploy_my_app_a_step_by_step_guide.md

 ## In-Browser Code Editing

-Genezio lets you edit your application directly from the browser.
+DeployApps lets you edit your application directly from the browser.
 Any changes you make can be deployed instantly with a single click.
 ![alt_text](/posts/geneziotutorial11.webp)

 ## Deployment History